 The Children in Nature Collaborative of Austin (CiNCA) is a mighty force for good, catalyzing 60+ member nonprofits, environmental educators, health professionals and community leaders to work together on common goals.
 Westcave Outdoor Discovery Center has stepped up to lead CiNCA in its efforts to connect children and families to nature, because we believe forming strategic alliances and sharing ideas and resources increases our collective impact.

 Our preserve is located in Southwest Travis County, one of the fastest-growing metropolitan areas in the country.
 Protecting this beautiful land, which is home to the endangered Golden-cheeked Warbler and attracts birders from all over the world, has become more important than ever.

-It began in 1973 with the purchase of 25 acres that had been trespassed and badly abused.
+It began in 1974 with the purchase of 25 acres that had been trespassed and badly abused.
 The last four decades have seen that land renew and flourish under Westcave's visionary care, and today our original preserve is celebrated as a natural treasure.
-Recently, Westcave purchased an additional 45 acres of adjacent property, which we call the Canyon Rim.
+Recently, Westcave purchased an additional 45 acres of adjacent property, which we call the Uplands.
 Once again, Westcave is restoring the land so that it can be enjoyed by generations to come.